 Global migrations shape the transformation of societies as diverse as Canada, China and the countries of the European Union.
 The study of immigration and ethnic relations seeks to understand ethnic identities and communities, and the social, political, economic and cultural dimensions of the immigration experience.

-Research faculty working in this area include: Ellen Berrey, Brent Berry, Monica Boyd, Hae Yeon Choo, Cynthia Cranford, Emine Fidan Elcioglu, Rachel La Touche, Akwasi Owusu-Bempeh, Luisa Farah Schwartzman, Philip Goodman, Anna Korteweg, Patricia Landolt, Neda Maghbouleh, Ito Peng, Jeffrey Reitz, and Jack Veugelers.
+Research faculty working in this area include: Ellen Berrey, Brent Berry, Monica Boyd, Hae Yeon Choo, Cynthia Cranford, Emine Fidan Elcioglu, Rachel La Touche, Akwasi Owusu-Bempeh, Luisa Farah Schwartzman, Anna Korteweg, Patricia Landolt, Neda Maghbouleh, Ito Peng, Jeffrey Reitz, and Jack Veugelers.

 The quality of research results rely on flawless research tools and techniques.
 Scholars in these two areas investigate current methods and develop innovative strategies to overcome difficulties in obtaining the best possible research data.

 Research faculty working in Qualitative Research Methods include: Emine Fidan Elcioglu, Joseph Hermer, Steve Hoffman, Ping-Chun Hsiung, Patricia Landolt, Jooyoung Lee, Neda Maghbouleh, and Judith Taylor.

 Research faculty working in Quantitative Research Methods include: Brent Berry, Rachel La Touche, Andrew Miles, Markus Schafer, Blair Wheaton, and Geoff Wodtke.

 The ways in which people interact with each other affects their health, social position and how they see their place in society.
 This area measures the ties between individuals to understand such dimensions of society as communication pat-terns, occupational success, and collective action.